Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 03 - ci-cd-s3/03 README.md

+Below is the revised version with corrections to the markdown formatting (notably, the bold/italic markers in the AWS Services list have been fixed):

+---

 # CI/CD for a Secure Serverless Static Website on AWS

 This repository showcases AWS projects and lessons learned while deploying a secure static website using multiple AWS services.
-In this project, we integrate a CI/CD pipeline to automate the build, test, and deployment processes, ensuring that changes to your website are rapidly and reliably released.
+In this project, we integrate a CI/CD pipeline to automate the build, test, and deployment processes—ensuring that changes to your website are rapidly and reliably released.

 ## AWS Services Used

-- ***AWS CodePipeline** – Orchestrates the CI/CD workflow
+- ***AWS CodePipeline*** – Orchestrates the CI/CD workflow
-- ***AWS CodeBuild** – Builds and tests the application
+- ***AWS CodeBuild*** – Builds and tests the application
-- ***GitHub** – Hosts the source code repository
+- ***GitHub*** – Hosts the source code repository
-- ***AWS Lambda** – (Optional) Performs CloudFront cache invalidation post-deployment
+- ***AWS Lambda*** – (Optional) Performs CloudFront cache invalidation post-deployment
 - **Amazon S3** – Stores static website files
 - **Amazon CloudFront** – Distributes content globally with low latency
 - **AWS Certificate Manager (ACM)** – Manages SSL/TLS certificates for HTTPS